 Search-TTA: A Multimodal Test-Time Adaptation Framework for Visual Search in the Wild

-Visual search for bears in simulated Yosemite Valley environment (colored path = simulation path).
+Visual search for bears in simulated Yosemite Valley (colored path = simulation path).

 Abstract

-Search-TTA is a multimodal test-time adaptation framework that refines a VLM’s (potentially inaccurate) predictions online, using the agent’s measurements during visual search.
 In this work, we use CLIP as our lightweight VLM, and first align a satellite image encoder to the same representation space as a vision encoder through patch-level contrastive learning.
-This enables the satellite image encoder to generate a score map by taking the cosine similarity between its per-patch embeddings and the embeddings of other modalities (e.g., text, ground image).
-We then introduce a novel test-time adaptation feedback mechanism to refine CLIP’s predictions based on new measurements.
-To achieve this, we take inspiration from Spatial Poisson Point Processes to perform gradient updates to the satellite image encoder based on patches where measurements were taken.
-We also enhance the loss function with an uncertainty-driven weighting scheme to ensure stable gradient updates, especially at the beginning of the search process.
+This enables the satellite image encoder to generate a score map by taking the cosine similarity between its per-patch embeddings and the embeddings of other modalities (e.g., ground image, text, sound).
+We then introduce a novel test-time adaptation feedback mechanism to refine CLIP’s predictions.
+To achieve this, we take inspiration from Spatial Poisson Point Processes to perform gradient updates to the satellite image encoder based on past measurements.
+We also enhance the loss function with an uncertainty-driven weighting scheme that acts as a regularizer to ensure stable gradient updates.

 BibTeX